MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 ------

 These commands can be performed from the chat prompt, scripts or remote control.
-From chat prompt, commands must by default be prepended with a slash, eg. `/quit` In scripts and remote control, no slash is needed to perform the command, eg. `quit`
+From chat prompt, commands must by default be prepended with a slash, eg. `/quit`.
+In scripts and remote control, no slash is needed to perform the command, eg. `quit`.

  - `quit` or `exit`: disconnect from the server and close the application
  - `reco [account]`: disconnect and reconnect to the server